 The other day my muse woke up a little and hit me with a strong desire to update the Heart of the Empire Music article, so I did.
-The list has gone from twenty to thirty songs and I created a proper playlist on YouTube too!
+The list has gone from twenty to thirty songs and I created a proper playlist too!
 The ten new additions had been rattling around in my head for a while and it was high time I got them added to my personal playlist as well as here on the website.
 The choice of these new songs was inspired by (or because they inspired) changes to the story that I’ve been contemplating in the last year.
 Enjoy!

 The plot changes are in-progress (still working on not being a slow writer)…but updating the soundtrack wasn’t all my muse had in store for me!